-Financial Considerations: The Fee Deferral Program includes a fee to reimburse staff for administrative costs and does not impact the General Fund.
+Financial Considerations: The Fee Deferral Ordinance provides an option for developers to delay payment of impact fees from the time of building permit issuance until prior to scheduling the final inspection.
+The Fee Deferral Program includes a fee to reimburse staff for administrative costs and does not impact the General Fund revenues.